BernieO/calcardbackup/README.md

        or if run with option -x|--uncompressed (see below)
          - absolute path of directory containing uncompressed files -c | --configfile FILE
        Read configuration from FILE.
-See examples/calcardbackup.conf.example
+See 'examples/calcardbackup.conf.example'
        All other options except for -b|--batch will be ignored!
 -d | --date FORMAT
        Use FORMAT as file name extension for backup directory or compressed backup file.
        FORMAT needs to be a format descriptor of the command date().
        The default is -%Y-%m-%d and will result in a directory or file
-        named: "calcardbackup-2017-23-02" or "calcardbackup-2017-23-02.tar.gz"
+       named: "calcardbackup-2017-03-23" or "calcardbackup-2017-03-23.tar.gz"
-       Check "man date" for more info about different formats.
+       Check "man date" for more info about different formats and syntax.
 -e | --encrypt FILE
        Encrypt backup file with AES256 (gnupg).
 First line of FILE will be used as passphrase -o | --output DIRECTORY
        Use directory DIRECTORY to store backups.
        If not given, folder "backups" in working directory is created and used.
 -q | --database
        Backup database as well.
-In most cases, this is not a good idea.
-       You don't need this, if you are unsure.
+You probably don't need this, if you are unsure.
 -r | --remove N
-       Remove backups older than N days from backup folder.
+       Remove backups older than N days from backup folder (N needs to be a positive integer).
 -s | --selfsigned
-       Needs to be given if certificate is selfsigned or for any other reasons not trustful to curl.
+       Needs to be given if certificate is selfsigned or for any other reason not trustful to curl.
 -u | --usersfile FILE
        Give location of FILE, which contains users to be backed up.
 One user per line, with corresponding password separated by a colon.
-See examples/users.txt.example If this option is not given, calcardbackup will search for 'users.txt' in working directory or scripts directory (in this order).
+See 'examples/users.txt.example' If this option is not given, calcardbackup will search for a file named 'users.txt' in scripts directory.
 -x | --uncompressed
        don't compress backup folder
 -z | --zip